egberts/egberts.github.io-src/content/articles/ssh-overview.md

 ~R, rekey (SSH protocol 2 only)
 ~^Z, ssh
 ~#, forwarded connections
-~&, ssh (when waiting for connections to terminate) ~?, message
+~&, ssh (when waiting for connections to end)
+~?, message
 ~~, the escape character by typing it twice

 Most commonly, I use tilde-period (~.) to close an unresponsive session, like when a firewall has closed my connection.
-BREAK is useful for various things, usually getting back to a terminal server console or getting the attention of network equipment.
+BREAK is useful for at getting back into a terminal server console or getting the attention of network equipment.
 The command line doesn’t do much, but you can alter forwards from it.
 I’ve never used it but it’s probably handy for troubleshooting if your tunnels aren’t working right: